spiral/docs/http/middleware.md

 ```

 ## Global Middleware
-To activate middleware for every user request use `Spiral\Bootloader\Http\HttpBootloader`.
+To activate middleware for every user request, use `Spiral\Bootloader\Http\HttpBootloader`.
 You can only set this value in application bootloaders.

 ```php
 use Spiral\Bootloader\Http\HttpBootloader;